Yes, we get it. It's extremely overwhelming to receive or gift yourself a little fur ball on the most wonderful time of the year!

 You can decide whether or not you'll housebreak your pup by eliminating outside or inside (by the help of pee pads).
 Learning takes time so have patience if your pup has accidents and never ever punish him.
 Punishments will only make your dog scared of you and the potty training more difficult.

 Use dog diapers.

-Prior to potty training, if those little accidents is driving you insane, dog diapers will surely come in handy.
-They are easy to use and the market has a wide variety of dog diaper/belly band sizes and you will surely find the right fit for your pup.
+Prior to potty training, if those little accidents are driving you insane, dog diapers will surely come in handy.
+They are easy to use and there are a wide variety of dog diaper/belly band sizes and you will surely find the right fit for your pup.
 These diapers can prevent it from happening inside your home and avoid messy indoor accidents.

 It’s definitely easy to get carried away with adding a new four-legged family member, but don’t let the cuteness overwhelm you.
 Getting a dog for Christmas is not just for the holidays but a lifetime of commitment and patience.